yangdanny97/yangdanny97.github.io/_posts/2022-05-22-chocopy-cil-backend.md

 Overall, I felt that this project was generally successful in meeting the goals I had set out.
 I learned a lot about CIL, C#, and the .NET ecosystem, and I gained some insights into how CIL compares to JVM.
 Writing the CIL backend was remarkably simple, I did it over approximately 2 days and only had to write around 700 lines of code.
 CIL is a pretty high level compilation target and it was very similar to JVM, which made things quite a bit simpler for me.

 For future work, I'd like to explore targeting some lower level languages with this compiler, like WASM or LLVM.
 Targeting those will likely be harder than JVM/CIL, since they require manual memory management and don't have high-level object-oriented concepts like classes/fields/methods baked into the language.
-Of course, if anyone reading this has any suggestions for what I could try next, I'd by happy to hear them.
+Of course, if anyone reading this has any suggestions for what I could try next, I'd be happy to hear them.

 ## Resources
 - [Online compiler/disassembler](https://sharplab.io)